-Twelve essay writing prompts will be posted to Blackboard.
+Twelve essay prompts will be posted to Blackboard grouped into three blocks.
 These writing prompts provide you with directions on what to write about in your essays.
-Each student will write two essays.
-For your first essay, you will select one from prompts 1-5.
-For your second essay, you will select one from prompts 7-12.
+Each student will write one essay from two of the three blocks of prompts.
 Each essay is worth 50 points.
+Deadlines are set by specific blocks, once a given block deadline has passed, you can no longer select from the essay prompts in that group.

 When drafting your essays, please follow these rules:

-- Rule 1: Your essay should have a cover page, a reference page, and should have 2-3 pages of double-spaced content.
+- Rule 1: Your essay must have a cover page, a reference page, and should have 2-3 pages of double-spaced content.
 On the cover page, please type your name and indicate which prompt you are responding to.
 Then include 2-3 pages of writing to address the prompt.
-Finally, please include a reference page that cites the sources that you used for your essay.
-Your references should be in APA Style, both in the body of the text and on the reference page. - Rule 2: Your essay should reflect your own thoughts on the prompt and should apply the knowledge that you have gained from the unit to address the problem posed in the prompt.
+Finally, please include a reference page that cites your sources. - Rule 2: Your essay must reflect your own thoughts on the prompt and should apply the knowledge that you have gained from the unit to address the problem posed in the prompt.
 I am not looking for a mere restatement of fact.
 I am asking you to apply what you have learned.
 This means that there may be some subjectivity to your response because what you write is based on your interpretation of what you are reading.
 Also, your response might depend on how motivated you are to seek additional sources to inform your thoughts and rationale - Rule 3: For each assignment, type out your responses in a word processing program.
 Once you have completed your assignment, save it as a .doc or a .docx file.
 Please post your assignment to Blackboard using the SafeAssign link found in the essay folder.
-Assignments will only be accepted if they use the .doc or .docx extensions.
+Assignments will only be accepted if they use the .doc, .docx, or .pdf extensions.
+Do not submit files using the .pages extension from a Mac.
+Pages files are not compatible with Blackboard and should be converted to document files.
 When saving/submitting assignments, please use the following system for naming your files: - If you are submitting an essay for prompt #1, call it...
-YOUR LAST NAMEprompt1.docx - For instance, if Joseph Smith were a student, then his prompt #1 essay file would be "SMITHprompt1.docx" and his essay on prompt #6 would be saved as "SMITHprompt6.docx" - Rule 4: Each time that you upload a file to Blackboard, please save a copy of it for yourself.
+YOUR LAST NAMEprompt1.docx - For instance, if Jane Smith were a student, then her prompt #1 essay file would be "SMITHprompt1.docx" and her essay on prompt #6 would be saved as "SMITHprompt6.docx" - Rule 4: Each time that you upload a file to Blackboard, please save a copy of it for yourself.
 This may be useful if the file fails to upload, as you will have a copy to upload again or to send to me via e-mail. - Rule 5: Your responses should use correct grammar, and they should be appropriately clear and reflect the points/arguments that you are making.
 You must use complete sentences and formal paragraph structure.
 Be sure that your responses address every issue that is raised in each question.
-Please refrain from copying your responses verbatim entirely from the readings. - Rule 6: In your responses, you are expected to cite your sources so that I can tell where you are finding the answers to the questions.
+Please refrain from copying your responses verbatim entirely from the readings.
+This is plagiarism. - Rule 6: In your responses, you are expected to cite your sources so that I can tell where you are finding the answers to the questions.
 You will be using other people's knowledge to answer the questions.
 Follow APA citation rules.
 When citing others in your writing, you must use parenthetical citations within the body of your text.
 How to cite authors is discussed in the APA Publication Manual that is recommended for this course.
 If you fail to cite your sources using APA formatting rules, you will receive a zero on the essay and you will not have an opportunity to make up the assignment.